 At the University of Hannover, we teach courses in Labour Economics, Personnel Economics and Applied Econometrics.

-The list of topics and a brief introduction of them will be presented in the preliminary talk then students will have two weeks to submit their topic preferences.
+The list of topics and a brief introduction of them will be presented in the preliminary talk then students will have one week to submit their topic preferences.
 Topics will be allocated based on their preferences list and the rule of first come first serve.

-Submission of work: mid/end May, 2018 at the secretary’s office (I-024) or at any member of the Institute of Labour Economics.
-Colloquium for presentation: beginning June, 2018.
+Submission of work: 16th January, 2019 at the secretary’s office (I-024) or at any member of the Institute of Labour Economics.
+Pdf files should be submitted to Pavel Jelnov.
+Colloquium for presentation: 23th January, 2019.

-Seminar Labour Economics and Research Seminar - Summer term 2018
+Seminar Labour Economics / Research Seminar / Seminar Population Economics - Winter term 2018/2019

 List of topics, formal requirements and further information can be found here.